 This national extension document was authored under the sponsorship and supervision of IHE USA and the IHE United States initiative.

-Alexander Lippitt

-IHE USA Liaison

-Senior Director, Interoperability and Standards

-HIMSS

-alippitt@himss.org

 IHE USA Scope of Changes

 This national extension implementation guide is based on the IHE Patient Care Coordination (PCC) White Paper, A Data Access Framework using IHE Profiles.
 It provides guidance for the following use cases: